sohiniroych/U-net-for-Multi-class-semantic-segmentation/README.md

  * The tensorboard graphs are as follows:
  ![Tensorboard losses after 80 epochs](images/tensorboard.png)

+ # How to avoid possible errors?
+ The key component of this U-net framework is that input is an image and output is also an image.
+To use the code in this repo AS IS, you HAVE TO unpack the data set as suggested in Step 2.
+One way to detect if your Path is incorrectly set is, you will get the message: "Found 0 images beloning to 1 classes".
+This means the images and GT are not detected.
+If images are not detected, this will lead to a "peek" error while model.fit command is run.
+Finally, for tensorboard, if no visualization is created, check the 'logs' folder.
+If a recored exists then rerun the tensorboard command.
+This should get things started.

  ## The segmentation perfromances on test images are:

  * Sample examples are: